codesbyhussain/adml/README.md

 ## Project Overview
 The project involved building a geospatial ML pipeline using Sentinel-2 imagery to detect tree canopies via image segmentation.
 Hosted by Solafune, I managed data imports of image segmentations, trained a segmentation model, and produced a competition-ready submission in the Solafune Tree Canopy Detection challenge.

-This pipeline runs on both local environments and Google Colab with minimal path changes, enabling access to GPU acceleration for faster training.

 ### Motivation
 Accurate tree canopy mapping supports urban planning, biodiversity conservation, and climate modeling.
 Participating in this challenge helped develop strong skils in GIS data while yielding practical impacts while building skillsets in geospatial machine learning.

 This project was also my first application of YOLO-based image segmentation and geospatial data processing, providing valuable experience working with Earth Observation data formats.

-### Results
-My current submission model, as of **September 24th 2025**, places in the top 10 of 271 competitors on [Solafune leaderboard](https://solafune.com/competitions/26ff758c-7422-4cd1-bfe0-daecfc40db70?modal=%22%22&menu=lb&tab=public), against the assesment criteria of >75% mean IoU on the prediction dataset.

 ### Lessons Learned
 - JSON label formatting and format conversion (COCO ↔ YOLO)